Azure/AzureStack-QuickStart-Templates/rds-deployment-existing-ad/README.md

 +	Login into Azurestack portal
 +	Click "New" -> "Custom" -> "Template deployment"
++	Deploy ad-non-ha template. if you already have deployed ad-non-ha, then you can use that AD deployment by its resource group for this deployment.
 +	Copy conent in azuredeploy.json, Click "Edit Tempalte" and paste content, then Click "Save"
 +	Fill the parameters.
 Again, this uses existing AD.
 Please see note above.
 +	Click "Create new" to create new Resource Group